Just like most kids, Tali began playing the recorder in 2nd grade. Unlike most, she never stopped.

 A student of Bracha Kol, Tali was professionally trained in classical baroque and renaissance music from a young age.
-She studied in prestigious music institutions in Israel (Thelma Yellin High School of the Arts, Rimon School, The Buchmann-Mehta School of Music) and received scholarships and prizes (AICF Scholarships 1994-2006, 2nd prize at the International Recorder Festival Contest in Utrecht, Gilad Shein Memorial Scholarship).
-Tali later received a full tuition scholarship to attend Berklee College (Boston), and became the first recorder player ever to study there.
-She was chosen to represent Berklee at the John F. Kennedy Center for the Performing Arts, Washington D.C., and upon graduation, received the W.S.
+She studied in prestigious music institutions in Israel (Thelma Yellin High School of the Arts, Rimon School, The Buchmann-Mehta School of Music) and received scholarships from the America-Israel Cultural Foundation from 1994 to 2006.
+Tali received a full tuition scholarship to attend Berklee College of Music in Boston, being the first recorder player to attend the college, and was chosen to represent Berklee at the John F. Kennedy Center for the Performing Arts, Washington D.C.
+Upon graduation, Tali received the W.S.
 Kenney award for outstanding achievement.

-In recent years, Tali has been collaborating with multiple Grammy Award winning producer Javier Limón (Spain) on several projects, including: "Tal y Tali" (together with pianist Tal Even-Tzur), "Promesas De Tierra" (with musicians from Palestine, Spain, and Israel), and on the 2015 Latin Grammy Award winning album "Entre 20 Aguas" (alongside Chick Corea, Dhafer Youssef, Michel Camilo, Chucho Valdéz and Alejandro Sanz).
-In fall 2017 Tali joined the “Flamenco Legends” tour curated by Limón, with Paco de Lucia’s original band.
-Currently, Tali is a member of OQ Original Quartet, together with Layth Sidiq (Iraq), Shilpa Ananth (India), and Limón, signed by the prestigious IMG Artists.
+In recent years, Tali has been collaborating with multiple Grammy Award winning producer Javier Limón on several projects, including: Tal y Tali (together with pianist Tal Even-Tzur), Promesas De Tierra (with musicians from Palestine, Spain, and Israel), and on the 2015 Latin Grammy Award winning album Entre 20 Aguas (also featuring Chick Corea, Dhafer Youssef, Michel Camilo, Chucho Valdéz and Alejandro Sanz).
+Tali was mentioned alongside Limón in Barack Obama's Favorite Songs of 2018 list, featuring Tonina's version of Historia De Un Amor.
+In fall 2017 Tali joined the Flamenco Legends tour curated by Limón, with Paco de Lucia’s original band.
+Currently, Tali is a member of Original Quartet, together with Layth Sidiq (Iraq), Shilpa Ananth (India), and Limón, signed by the prestigious IMG Artists.